Skip to main content

 What should I do if I hit something unexpected while digging?

 If you hit an unexpected object, such as a utility pipe or buried debris, stop digging immediately.
 Contact the relevant authorities or utility company to assess the situation.
-Depending on what you’ve encountered, you may need to adjust your trenching plans or get professional help.
+Depending on what you’ve encountered, you may need to adjust your trenching plans or get assistance from tradespeople.

 What is the best time of year to dig a trench in the UK?